"The trumpet shall sound,

 Some time ago, I developed an interest in the amphibians and reptiles of the Caribbean Basin, and particularly in those of the Puerto Rican insular bank.
 It is at that stage that I find myself, now.

-My fascination with reptiles began when I was a boy, with an incident that would have been insignificant to an adult, but which left an indelible mark in my then six year-old mind.
+My fascination with reptiles began when I was a boy, with an incident that would have been insignificant to an adult, but which left an indelible mark in my then seven year-old mind.

-dragon perched on a tree trunk.
-It stared
+emerald-green dragon perched on a tree stump.
+It stared at

-at me with pupils set between yellow eyelids, and had a crest on
+me with pupils set between yellow eyelids, and had a crest

-feelings).
-It was like being taken into another world by a vision of
+like being taken into another world by a vision of beauty,

-beauty, an almost physical dislocation between me and time-space.
+an almost physical dislocation between me and space-time.
 It

 Years went by before I learned the name of the small dragon: the Puerto Rican giant anole, Anolis cuvieri.

-the attraction for those beautiful, scaly creatures made by the hands
+attraction for those beautiful, scaly creatures made by the

 In 1984 I surrendered my heart to Jesus the Christ, the One Promised to the Nations; Son of God; God made Man; Lord and Savior of Mankind; Fulfillment of all Hopes; Desire of Men's Hearts; Redeemer of Created Beauty; Whom no Tongue of Angels or Men Will ever Praise enough; the Way, the Truth, the Life; King of Kings; Lord of Lords; the Alpha and the Omega; the Beginning and the End; the Same Yesterday, Today, and Forever; Sovereign over Creation; He in Whose Name Alone We Find Salvation; before Whom every Knee in Heaven, on Earth, and in the Abyss Shall Bend.
 I took for my mother Saint Mary, Most Favored Daughter of God the Father, Most Holy Mother of God the Son, Most Beautiful Spouse of God the Holy Spirit; Immaculate Masterpiece of the Creator; Handmaiden of the Lord; Queen of the Universe; the One Whose Seed Defeated the Evil One; She before Whom the Highest Angels Bow in Reverence; Mother of Believers in the Only Begotten Son; Terror to Demons.